masastack/MASA.Framework/src/Ddd/Masa.Contrib.Ddd.Domain.Repository.EF/README.md

 }
 ```

-If the method defined by IRepository is not enough to support the business, you can customize the Repository
+If the method defined by IRepository is not enough to support the business, you can custom the Repository

 ```C#
 public interface IProductRepository : IRepository<ProductItem>